petersellars/ecs-sandbox/terraform/README.md

 ### Terraform User & AWS ECS Key Pair
 Set up an AWS user called `terraform_ecs` with  AmazonEC2FullAccess, AmazonEC2ContainerServiceFullAccess, AmazonS3FullAccess, CloudWatchFullAccess
+AWSCertificateManagerReadOnly, AmazonRoute53FullAccess, AmazonRDSFullAccess
-AWSCertificateManagerReadOnly, AmazonRoute53FullAccess and IAMFullAccess permissions.
+and IAMFullAccess permissions.
 The user does not need console access.

 Create a Key Pair for use with the Terraform plan.
 Name it `devops-ecs` and store the .pem file in a secure location.